danfuzz/samizdat/doc/language-guide/03-functions.md

 binds the function to a variable outside the context of the execution of the function itself.

+When used as a statement, the function's name is in effect declared at the top of the block it appears in, though the name only becomes *bound* when the statement is encountered.
+This arrangement is done to make common patterns of self- and mututal-recursion convenient.

 Functions definitions are introduced with the `fn` keyword.
 The keyword is followed by declarations, and then followed by the main code body, inside curly braces.